 Gen 3 technology uses the same technology as Gen 2, but with the addition of gallium arsenide to increase sensitivity.
 The result is the brightest, clearest images of all night vision technology.

-Advances in Gen 3 technology increase the life of these night vision devices as well as improve image resolution.
+Advances in Gen 3 technology increase the life of these night vision devices, as well as improve image resolution.
 However, this technology comes with an expensive price tag.
 You’ll be hard-pressed to find a Gen 3 night vision scope for under $2000.

 All night vision devices that utilize Gen 0 through Gen 3 technology display green images.
 One major disadvantage to using a scope with this technology is that the internal tubes cannot be exposed to bright light, or they will burn out.